 As I'm sure you've noticed, there are a ton of how-to voice-over books out there.
-Yesterday, I was doing some tidying up in my storage room and found a copy of "Voice over.
+Recently, I was doing some tidying up in my storage room and found a copy of "Voice over.
 Voice actor.
 What It's Like Behind The Mic."
 It was stuffed in the bottom of a cardboard box under a table.
 I had forgotten I bought a copy some years ago on Amazon.
 It's written by Yuri Lowenthal and Tara Platt--a very talented husband and wife team who are A Listers in the animation voice-over world.
 What I love about this book is their sense of humor and its easy to understand advice and information about all things voice-over.
 This book will answer many questions you may have.

 In it you'll find: